5-Day Game Jam (October 2025)

 “Death is Served” is a small Indie game created in five days.

-The team included two artist and myself as the sole developer.
+The team included two artists and myself as the sole developer.

 Set in the Land of The Dead, a witch (the player) finds themselves needing an escape.
 Equipped with skills from a past life, she takes a job in the afterlife, turning death into a new opportunity: a job opportunity!

 The core gameplay loop centers around time-based order management and interactive minigames.
 The shift begins with a short grace period, allowing our witch to prepare raw ingredients ahead of time.
 Orders are communicated through the notepad and emoji bubbles.
-Recipe’s are made to be intuitive where they take the steps to make them is in reverse order to it’s name.
+Recipes are made to be intuitive, guiding you through the steps you need to take by reading the order's name in reverse.

 For example, “Bloodied Baked Flesh” requires you to get flesh, bake it, then bloody it beneath the sink.